Customise Consent Preferences

 These crunchy chicken spring rolls are baked instead of deep-fried making them a healthier alternative.
 The filling is simple to make and once you get the hang of rolling they are easy to make.
 This recipe makes a large batch so you can freeze them for use later.
 You can bake them straight from frozen making them a no-fuss starter or snack.

 This recipe makes about 24 spring rolls.
 I would suggest serving 2 spring rolls per person as an appetizer.
+Serve the spring rolls hot with a dipping sauce.

 Chicken Spring Rolls